SimonMMB/Sprint_1_tema_6/Level1/README.md

 * Display de execution of Exercise 1 in navigator.
 * Vehicle.php contains writeInfo() function, which uses magic constants, and an overriding of magic method __toString(), which is overridden in Bike, Car and Bus subclasses.
-* Execution of exercises2and3.php in console generates a txt file with the output of exercises 2 and 3.
+* Execution of exercises2and3.php in console generates a txt file with the output of exercises 2 and prints overridden __toString() methods (exercise 3).
 * Corrected by Lena Prado.